VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

      Optional authKey for resetting rollup cache via /internal/resetRollupResultCache call -search.setLookbackToStep
      Whether to fix lookback interval to 'step' query arg value.
 If set to true, the query model becomes closer to InfluxDB data model.
 If set to true, then -search.maxLookback and -search.maxStalenessInterval are ignored
+  -search.skipSlowReplicas
+     Whether to skip waiting for all replicas to respond during search query.
+Enabling this setting may improve query speed by serving results from the fastest vmstorage replicas in the cluster.
+But could also lead to incomplete results if replicas contain data gaps.
+Consider enabling this setting only if all replicas contain identical data.
   -search.treatDotsAsIsInRegexps
      Whether to treat dots as is in regexp label filters used in queries.
 For example, foo{bar=~"a.b.c"} will be automatically converted to foo{bar=~"a\\.b\\.c"}, i.e. all the dots in regexp filters will be automatically escaped in order to match only dot char instead of matching any char.
 Dots in ".+", ".*" and ".{n}" regexps aren't escaped.
 This option is DEPRECATED in favor of {__graphite__="a.*.c"} syntax for selecting metrics matching the given Graphite metrics filter
   -selectNode array